 This is how Jess learnt to say hello.
 She was fairly obsessed with telephones and was holding anything and everything up to her ear (from remote controls to building blocks to bread sticks!), cocking her head comically to one side, and gabbling away.
 So we started saying, ‘Hello.
 Hello Jess!’ and very soon she began copying us with an emphatic ‘Hulah’.

-Ten minutes of Small Talk Time a day
+Ten minutes of Small Talk Time a day to encourage speech development

 Everyone should aim to spend at least ten minutes of uninterrupted, quality time playing with each child every day – as a bare minimum, with a bed-time story on top.
 This sounds shockingly short, but think about how often you are busy multi-tasking as you chat to your children – half listening to them while you empty the dishwasher, check your emails or unpack the supermarket shopping.